rmdss/SI/README.md

 <b>Data Collection</b>

-<p style="text-align:justify;">Target group was the people who are using banking mobile apps in Sri Lanka.
+<p style="text-align:justify;">Target group is the people who are using banking mobile apps in Sri Lanka.
 Data was collected via facebook.113 responses received.</p>